Quotes Icon

 Business

-Storing client passwords securely is necessary not only to comply with laws and respect people's privacy, but also to maintain your reputation as a business.
+Storing client passwords securely is necessary not only to comply with laws and respect people's privacy but also to maintain your reputation as a business.
 If your company earns a reputation for password mismanagement and causing leaks or data breaches, you'll battle to find anyone who wants to work with you!

 How do you store client social media passwords correctly?
+With a password manager that utilizes industry-standard encryption.

 Let's learn why a password manager is the best tool for the job, and how to use it effectively and efficiently.